terra-money/docs/docs/Tutorials/Quick-start/Using-Terrain.md

 * Builds the counter smart contract
 * Optimizes the counter smart contract
 * Uploads counter smart contract to LocalTerra
-* InstantiatesInstantiate the deployed smart contract
+* Instantiates the deployed smart contract

 ## Interacting with the deployed contract